 Holmes joined the Lions after spending 18 seasons with the Los Angeles Rams (2003-2020).
 In 2013, the Rams elevated Holmes to Director of College Scouting, where he was responsible for overseeing the team's college scouting operations for eight seasons.

-Holmes' vision for leading the Lions has so far been founded on a collaborative approach with Head Coach Dan Campbell as the two began reshaping the roster in 2021.
-Placing an emphasis on players with grit, passion and football character, Holmes has enhanced the Lions roster through precision in every phase of the talent acquisition process as he enters his third season as executive vice president and general manager.
+Holmes' vision for leading the Lions has been founded on a collaborative approach with Head Coach Dan Campbell as the two began reshaping the roster in 2021.
+Placing an emphasis on players with grit, passion and football character, Holmes has enhanced the Lions roster through precision in every phase of the talent acquisition process as he enters his fifth season as Executive Vice President and General Manager.

 Prior to the Lions, Holmes led the Rams college scouting department and helped the organization capture two NFC West titles en route to three playoff berths and an appearance in Super Bowl LIII.
 After originally joining the Rams in 2003 as a public relations intern, Holmes transitioned into scouting and spent nearly two decades in a variety of roles within the organization's player personnel department, including NFS scout, area scout, national Combine scout and scouting assistant.